Graham's legacy (1933 - 1975)

 Support and pacing: Alan Heaton, Ken Heaton, Stan Bradshaw, Des Oliver and Joss Naylor

 In 1963, Eric Beard (‘Beardie’) succeeded in setting records for the Cuillin Ridge, the Cairngorm 4000s, the Welsh 3000s and some others to boot.
 He fitted more into a single year than most do in a lifetime.
 So it was perhaps no surprise that he went for the Fell Record.
-While he was obviously familiar with the fells, the accounts from the time suggest there was not a huge amount of specific preparation for the record.
-The fact he succeeded in his first attempt is also testament to his skills and fitness.
+While he was obviously familiar with the fells, the accounts from the time suggest there was not a huge amount of specific preparation for the record; the fact he succeeded in his first attempt is testament to his fellcraft and fitness.

 There were excellent conditions for most of the round.
-Starting from Keswick, he completed the first section to Threlkeld in two hours 21 minutes.
-Leg two to Dunmail took less than 4 hours.
-As he continued, he suffered a huge blister, but didn’t seem affected by it at all.
+Starting from Keswick, he completed the first section to Threlkeld in two hours and 21 minutes.
+Leg two to Dunmail took less than fourhours.
+As he continued, he suffered a very large blister, but his progress did not seem to be affected in any way.

-He was due to make Causey Pike his final fell before heading down to Keswick.
-But he was “persuaded” by his pacers to include Grisedale Pike because he had time in hand [id152].
+Beardie was due to make Causey Pike his final fell before heading down to Keswick.
+But towards the end of the round, he was “persuaded” by his pacers to include Grisedale Pike because he had time in hand [id152].
 This meant that he christened the now classic descent from Grisedale Pike at the end of the round.

-Alan Heaton – the previous record holder – accompanied him on 24 of the peaks (covering 4 sections).
+Alan Heaton – the previous record holder – accompanied him on 24 of the peaks (covering four legs).

 Date: 24 July 1965